OSHA Construction Asbestos Awareness

 LEVEL 3: ABATEMENT WORKER TRAINING

 This training is meant for workers who may conduct asbestos abatement operations.
 For example, conducting a removal job, constructing an enclosure, or encapsulating a surface containing ACM.
 These work operations involve direct, intentional contact with ACM.
-The recognized “abatement worker” training courses approved by EPA or states, under the EPA AHERA model, involves 24 to 32 hours of training.
+The recognized “abatement worker” training courses approved by EPA or states, under the EPA AHERA model, involve 24 to 32 hours of training.